RouninMedia/setTabIndexes/README.md

  - all the `tabindex="-9"` attributes become `tabindex="9"`
  - the `tabindex="-1"` attribute remains `tabindex="-1"`
  - elsewhere, across the app, all positive `tabindex` values become negative `tabindex` values // <= IS THIS RIGHT ?

-Possible `tabindex` values:

- - a value of `1` never changes: the element is focusable and *always* reachable via sequential keyboard navigation
- - a value of `-1` never changes: the element is focusable but *never* reachable via sequential keyboard navigation
- - `2` (and higher): the element is focusable and *currently* reachable via keyboard navigation (but may be turned off)
- - `-2` (and lower): the element is focusable and *currently* unreachable via keyboard navigation (but may be turned on)

 ## Example HTML